ember-learn/ember-website/README.md

 # ember-website

-This is the primary effort to change the current emberjs.com website to use Ember.
-Components come from [ember-styleguide](https://github.com/ember-learn/ember-styleguide).
+This branch is intended to be used to implement a demo for the landing page of the [Website Redesign RFC](https://github.com/wifelette/rfcs/blob/master/text/0425-website-redesign.md)

 ## Prerequisites